nooranisima/conformal-risk-minimization-w-variance-reduction-code/README.md

 ### algorithms/

-This folder contains the core algorithms used in this repository, including an implementation of the CONFTR method, and Vr-Conftr with a sorting-based estimator.
+This folder contains the core algorithms used in this repository, including an implementation of the ConfTr method, and Vr-ConfTr with a sorting-based estimator.

 - `__init__.py`: Initializes the algorithms module.
-- `conftr.py`: Implements the CONFTR (Conformal Training) method.
+- `conftr.py`: Implements the ConfTr (Conformal Training) method.
-- `vr_sort.py`: Implements the VR method with sorting-based estimator for the gradient of the population quantile
+- `vr_sort.py`: Implements the VR-ConfTr method with sorting-based estimator for the gradient of the population quantile
 ### config/

 This folder contains configuration files for setting up experiments and models.